data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Lessons learned / summary

+- An effective method of sharing your materials across CTSAs is through the [CLIC Education Clearinghouse](https://clic-ctsa.org/education)
 - Making educational resources *discoverable* requires publishing metadata about that resource
 - Consider making your resource an open educational resource (OER) by sharing the material openly
 - If your resource is an OER, make extra metadata available that emphasizes its reuse